edwardlee23/edwardlee23/README.md

 - 👋 Hi, I’m Edward Lee
 - 👀 I’m interested in back end skills
-- 🌱 I’m currently learning data structures, algorithms and design patterns
+- 🌱 I’m currently learning data structures, algorithms, design patterns and python django

 <!---
 edwardlee23/edwardlee23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.